Closing the stellar labels gap: Stellar label independent evidence for [$\alpha/M$] information in Gaia BP/RP spectra: [ /M] information in the Gaia XP Spectra

 To be even more pessimistic, one can also worry about $T_{\rm eff}$ and $\log g$ correlations with [$\alpha$/M] which could masquerade as [$\alpha$/M] trends in our latent space.
 Furthermore, it is also possible that the underlying extinction distributions for the high-$\alpha$ and low-$\alpha$ populations differ significantly.
 Therefore, it is important to demonstrate that our model actually learns the $\alpha$-bimodality without relying on stellar label and extinction relationships beyond metallicity.
+Lastly, some work has already been undertaken to present evidence for $\alpha$-information content in a similar manner to the above.
+For example, synthetic photometry from Gaia XP spectra has been used to demonstrate that [$\alpha$/M] appears to correlate with the \emph{Gaia} colour C1M395-C1M410 (see Fig. 28 of \citep{2022arXiv220606215G}).

-As such, we train four Random Forest Classifiers \citep[\texttt{sklearn.ensemble.RandomForestClassifer};][]{scikit-learn-11} on 90\% of the pristine catalog to classify the high- and low-$\alpha$ sequences: \begin{enumerate}[label=(\roman*)] \item \emph{Metal classifier}: trained on only [M/H]. \item \emph{Label classifier}: trained on all stellar labels expect [$\alpha$/M]: $T_{\rm eff},$ $\log g$ and [M/H]. \item \emph{Label + extinction classifier}: trained on all stellar labels except [$\alpha$/M], as well as 2MASS colours: $J-H$ and $J-K$, to provide training labels which can proxy extinction. \item \emph{Latent classifier}: trained on latent variables from our stellar label independent model. \end{enumerate} We present the confusion matrices for the four classifiers in Figure \ref{fig:cms} over test data (10\% of the pristine labels catalog).
+As such, we train four Random Forest Classifiers \citep[\texttt{sklearn.ensemble.RandomForestClassifer};][]{scikit-learn-11} on 90\% of the pristine catalog to classify the high- and low-$\alpha$ sequences, with the intent of quantitatively demonstrating $\alpha$-information in a novel way.
+The classifiers are as follows: \begin{enumerate}[label=(\roman*)] \item \emph{Metal classifier}: trained on only [M/H]. \item \emph{Label classifier}: trained on all stellar labels except [$\alpha$/M]: $T_{\rm eff},$ $\log g$ and [M/H]. \item \emph{Label + extinction classifier}: trained on all stellar labels except [$\alpha$/M], as well as 2MASS colours: $J-H$ and $J-K$, to provide training labels which can proxy extinction. \item \emph{Latent classifier}: trained on latent variables from our stellar label independent model. \end{enumerate} We present the confusion matrices for the four classifiers in Figure \ref{fig:cms} over test data (10\% of the pristine labels catalog).
 To compare the classifiers, we use accuracy:

 where T is true and F is false.
 Furthermore, we define the high-$\alpha$ predictive value:

 and the low-$\alpha$ predictive value:

 We present Acc, $P_{\rm high-\alpha}$ and $P_{\rm low-\alpha}$ for each classifier in Table \ref{tab:class_metrics}.
 Classifying the $\alpha$-bimodality with our stellar label independent latent space yields a 16\% (14\%) improvement in accuracy relative to the [M/H] (labels) classifier.
 The latent classifier achieves 18\% (14\%) improvement in high-$\alpha$ (low-$\alpha$) predictive value relative to the [M/H] classifier.
 Interestingly, the labels classifier achieves comparable low-$\alpha$ predictive value to the latent classifier.
 However, this is at the expense of a far worse high-$\alpha$ predictive value: the latent classifier achieves a 43\% improvement relative to the labels classifier.
 This is a somewhat counter-intuitive result: including $T_{\rm eff}$ and $\log g$ produces worse high-$\alpha$ classification than [M/H] alone.
 This is additional evidence that our latent space is learning genuine $\alpha$-information, since the inclusion of stellar labels beyond [M/H] decreases high-$\alpha$ classification performance as opposed to improving high-$\alpha$ classification performance.
 Finally, the inclusion of 2MASS $J-H$ and $J-K$ colours does not yield any significant classification performance, which indicates that our latent classifier is not relying on different extinction trends between $\alpha$-sequences.